 The designated discussion leader will keep notes of the teleconference and forward a summary to the Initiative Manager and the IP Executive Director.
 The notes should contain documentation of decisions reached, action items (including a description and action item holder), and issues for resolution by IP Staff.
-The meeting minutes will be posted on the OWS-5 web portal.
+The meeting minutes will be posted on the OWS-8 web portal or on the relevant OWS-8 twiki page.